The Minus Man (1999)

 Graves: Mm-hmm.
 Yeah, he talked real big, too.
 But in the end, it took two deputies to hold him down.

-[Vann talks about the houses on his second new mail route]
+[Vann talks about the houses on his mail route]

 Vann Siegert: [narrating] All I know about these houses stops at the front door.
 I pick up the clues about the lives inside by the smells.
 Each one has its own.
 Not just cooking either.
 I have the urge to go in.
 But I don't.
 I let what they have inside remain hidden.
 I think about playing a larger part.
 Tear open their envelopes, read them their mail.
 'Dear Mrs. Partucci, your son is dead.'

-Blair: Guy minding his own business.
+Blair: [Blair and Graves sitting beside him] Guy minding his own business.
 Probably on his way home from work.
 Why him?
 I mean, why would this so-called urge say, 'That guy but not this one'?

 Vann Siegert: [narrating] I look for the meaning of things.
 Wait for a sign, an event of some kind.

-[Jane knocks on Vann's bedroom door in the middle of the night to ask him one of her puzzle questions]
+[Jane asks Vann in the middle of the night one of her puzzle questions]

 Jane: What's a four-letter word for little?